 Run the ‘Brightfield’ JOBS script

-Use the NIS-Elements help tool to work out how and why you would want to:
+Use the NIS-Elements help tool for help on:

-Use JOBS explorer
+Using JOBS Explorer

 Set z_retract parameter

+The z_retract variable specifies how far the microscope objective is retracted from the Ti2 ZDrive value of the current position before moving to the next position in the position list.

 Set the z_retract variable to a number that avoids the chance of the objective colliding with the plate during stage movements.
+The value should be higher if you know that the base of the plate is not flat.

-Here a conservative 300 µm is used but depends on the plate being used – see JOBS script ‘GetPlateZProfile’ for a way to measure plate flatness.
+We recommend a conservative value of 300 µm, but this depends on the plate being used – see JOBS script ‘GetPlateZProfile’ for a way to measure plate flatness.

-Load position list to iterate over
+Load a position list to iterate over

-load or define position list xml or csv file
+Load a previously saved .xml or .csv file position list.

-Set timelapse parameters
+Set time-lapse parameters

+Choose whether to do time-lapse imaging or not.

-choose whether time-lapse or not and the frequency of time points
+If you choose time-lapse imaging, define the desired time between images in the time-series.

-need to choose frequency that is longer than acquisition time for position list
+Ensure that the time between images is longer than time taken to image all positions in the position list.

-Use the NIS-Elements help tool to understand timing requirements in timelapse imaging
+Use the NIS-Elements help tool to understand timing requirements in time-lapse imaging.

 Define wide-field imaging

-Here we use an embedded ‘NDAcquisition’ to define the acquisition.
-In this case we are just doing a wide-field brightfield image but could be changed to something else.
+An embedded ‘NDAcquisition’ is used to define the acquisition parameters at each position.
+The screenshot shown above shows the configuration for wide-field brightfield imaging, but this could be changed to something else if required.

 Run acquisition

-Run the acquisition – collects a single image from each xyz location
+Run the acquisition – this collects a single image from each xyz location.

-Typically, fast if brightfield and gives snapshot of of xyz position list and whether they match up with regions of interest
+Typically, fast if brightfield and gives snapshot of of xyz position list and whether they match up with regions of interest.

 Script Assumptions

-Already defined a position list
+That a position list has already been defined and saved.